 Naples is beautiful, emotional, passionate, wild hearted to the max, untameable.
 Naples is ancient, exciting, tragic and inspirational all at the same time.
 Parthenope's vulnerability gave her infamy.
 The legends say that she gave herself wholeheartedly to love, and though her love and desire was not reciprocated, her song and her story is woven deeply into the warp and weft of the city that is Naples and the country that is Sud Italia.
 If you listen deeply, you will hear it.

-Join us in the classic, historic and exhilarating city of Naples and its surroundings, May 4 –10, 2020!
+Join us for a week in the classic, historic and exhilarating city of Naples and its surroundings, May 2022.
 Most of our immigrant ancestors from Sud Italia, booked passage to America on ships embarking from Naples.
 We, their descendants, are booking passage back again…to our origins, to our roots, to our ancestral lineage, to the wisdom that has sustained a proud, beautiful and accomplished people for millennia.
 Rediscover lost cultural threads, reweave them back into the fabric of your modern, daily life, welcome new ancestral connections and allow them to inform your work and restore your spirit.

 We’ll spend a week together exploring the wild heart of Parthenope/Naples with her beyond-amazing collection of ancient history, legends, magic, old world art and culture.
 We’ll be in the company of amazingly generous, savvy, loving and beautiful people and will feast on some of the freshest and most fabulously delicious traditional foods in this world - impeccably prepared ocean-fresh seafoods, garden fresh fruits and vegetables…olives, eggplant…mozzerella, salciccia…Napoletan traditional pasta dishes, the best pizza in the world!

-We’ll be diving deep into Napoletan culture, interacting with Napoletan people, singing Napoletan songs…we’ll learn a few traditional Napoletan prayers, go to some churches, light candles, make offerings, make plant healing magic, eat fabulously well and fall in love with timeless, exotic, awe-inspiring Naples and her salt-of-the earth people.
+We’ll be diving deep into Napoletan culture, interacting with Napoletan people, drumming and singing Napoletan songs…we’ll learn a few traditional Napoletan prayers, go to some churches, light candles, make traditional offerings, do some plant healing magic, Sud Italian style, eat fabulously well and fall in love with timeless, exotic, awe-inspiring Naples and her salt-of-the earth people.

 We’re offering this journey as a cultural immersion trip; we’ll be seeing and experiencing some of the most remarkable and world renowned Old World art, archaeological and cultural sites on earth, be surrounded with classic and beautiful architecture and roam through unrivaled botanical and ethnobotanical collections.
 We’ll be stepping into ancient history with one foot and into the real life timeless soul of the city that is Naples with the other!